Queen outlines UK government agenda in scaled-down speech

-LONDON (AP) — Queen Elizabeth II will outline the government’s upcoming legislative program with far less pageantry than usual in a speech expected to be dominated by discussion of Britain’s upcoming departure from the European Union.
+LONDON (AP) — Queen Elizabeth II outlined the government’s legislative program in a speech to Parliament on Wednesday after the prime minister slimmed down her plans and promised “humility” in negotiating Britain’s exit from the European Union following a disastrous election that cost the ruling Conservative Party its majority.

-The program set out in the so-called Queen’s Speech at Wednesday’s state opening of Parliament will include “a number of bills” intended to make Brexit successful.
+The 91-year-old monarch carried on with her royal duties at the ceremonial opening of the new Parliament despite the announcement that her husband, Prince Philip, had been hospitalized.
+Buckingham Palace said Philip, 96, has been hospitalized as a precaution for treatment of an infection.

-Prime Theresa May has promised to work with “humility and resolve” in delivering her agenda.
-The promise follows a snap election in which May lost her majority.
-For the first time in decades, the government goes into the ceremonial event uncertain whether it can avoid defeat on its agenda.
+His rare absence from the State Opening of Parliament added to the solemnity of an occasion cherished by the British people and replete with tradition.
+While the queen reads the Queen’s Speech to lawmakers, it is written by the prime minister and her staff and offers a broad brush of goals for the future.

 Most Read Stories